View all web browser and mobile devices available in our cloud-based test lab.

 This blog will give you the ultimate overview of Cypress testing as well as the benefits of Cypress automation and how to get started.

-There are many reasons to use Cypress for web testing either instead of or in tandem with other web testing frameworks.
+There are many reasons to use Cypress testing either instead of or in tandem with other web testing frameworks.
 Here are some of the key benefits.

 With Cypress, you can also run cross-browser testing.
 You can execute tests with Cypress on Firefox and browsers within the Chrome family, such as Edge and Electron.